-Slightly more than half of the schools offer skill-based courses for Grade 9 and above.
-There can be seen partial involvement of the students from the schools providing these courses.
-There is a need to consider expanding the availability of such courses and further motivate the students to opt these courses.
+Less than half of the schools offer skill-based courses.
+While fewer than half of the schools offer courses beyond the conventional academic subjects for Grade 9 and above, among those that do, student participation is not up to the mark.
+There is a need to consider expanding the availability of such courses and further enhance student engagement where they are offered.